AdobeDocs/platform-learn.en/help/tutorial-platform-demo-sc/modules/module14/README.md

  **Container** | Everything you work with in the Offers Decisioning Engine, happens in the context of a container.
 In our module, we will work in the **Decisioning** container.
  **Placement** | Is the combination of location (or channel) and context (or component type) in which an offer appears for an end-user.
 Effectively it is the combination of Text, HTML, Image Link for Email, Mobile, Web, Social, Instant Messaging, and Non Digital.
  **Decision Rule** | The logic that defines and controls the eligibility of end-users for an offer.
-**Personalised Offer** | A customizable marketing message based on eligibility rules and constraints.
+**Personalized Offer** | A customizable marketing message based on eligibility rules and constraints.
 **Fallback Offer** | The default offer displayed when an end-user is not eligible for any of the offers in the collection used.
 **Capping** | Used in an offer definition to define how many times an offer can be presented in total and to a specific user.
 **Priority** | Level to determine the priority rank from a result set of offers.
-**Offer Filter** | Used to filter out a sub-set of offers from the personalized offer list to speed up the offer decisioning process..
+**Offer Filter** | Used to filter out a sub-set of offers from the personalized offer list to speed up the offer decisioning process.
 **Activity** | A combination of a set of offers, placement and profile the marketer wants the decision engine to provide the best offer for.
 **Experience Cloud Library** | A universal and centralized experience for storing, finding, and selecting assets across Adobe Experience Cloud Solutions and Adobe Experience Platform.
 It is indeed, arguably, the (first visible) incarnation of the content part of Adobe Experience Platform. **Note**: this is a different repository than what is (was previously) known as the Assets Core Service.